2008 Andersen Air Force Base B-2 crash

 On 23 February 2008, Spirit of Kansas, a B-2 Spirit stealth bomber of the United States Air Force, crashed on the runway moments after takeoff from Andersen Air Force Base in Guam.
 The aircraft was destroyed, but both crew members successfully ejected.
-The accident marked the first operational loss of a B‑2 bomber, and as of 2025 remains the only one.
+The accident marked the first operational loss of a B‑2 bomber, and as of 2025 remains one of two lost B-2s since another damaged B-2 had to be retired due to repair costs after an on-board fire.
 With an estimated loss of US$1.4 billion, considering only the cost of the aircraft, it was also the most expensive aircraft crash in history.

-Crash
+Accident

 On 23 February 2008, a B‑2 crashed on the runway shortly after takeoff from Andersen Air Force Base in Guam.
-The crash of the Spirit of Kansas, 89-0127, which had been operated by the 393rd Bomb Squadron, 509th Bomb Wing, Whiteman Air Force Base, Missouri, and which had logged 5,100 flight hours, was the first ever crash of a B‑2.
+The crash of the Spirit of Kansas, 89-0127, which had been operated by the 393rd Bomb Squadron, 509th Bomb Wing, Whiteman Air Force Base, Missouri, and had logged 5,100 flight hours, was the first crash of a B‑2.